ibm-cloud-docs/cloud-logs/migration-at.md

     The data format of activity tracking events is not changed with the deprecation of the {{site.data.keyword.at_full_notm}} service.
     {: important}

 - [ ] Are you [excluding any data at ingestion](/docs/activity-tracker?topic=activity-tracker-exclusion_rules) to reduce costs that would be useful to keep for search or even for compliance?
-The {{site.data.keyword.logs_full_notm}} service offers a TCO feature to help you optimize costs based on data criticality and operational requirements.
+The {{site.data.keyword.logs_full_notm}} service offers a [TCO feature](/docs/cloud-logs?topic=cloud-logs-tco-data-pipelines) to help you optimize costs based on data criticality and operational requirements.

 - [ ] Are you controlling data usage by configuring {{site.data.keyword.at_full_notm}} [index rate alerts](/docs/activity-tracker?topic=activity-tracker-control_usage_index_rate&interface=ui)?

 - [ ] Do you [control access](/docs/activity-tracker?topic=activity-tracker-iam) by using access groups?
 Do you use trusted profiles or service IDs?
 [Identify the policies](/docs/activity-tracker?topic=activity-tracker-iam#iam_accesspolicy) in the account that grant permissions to operate the {{site.data.keyword.at_full_notm}} instances in each account.

 - [ ] What [notification channels](/docs/activity-tracker?topic=activity-tracker-channels) do you use for alerting?
 Email, Slack, PagerDuty, webhook, {{site.data.keyword.mon_full_notm}} (Sysdig).

-## Migration steps
-{: #at-migration-steps}

-To migrate {{site.data.keyword.at_full_notm}} instances in the account, complete the following steps:

-1. Run the migration tool to collect information about what instances need to be migrated and their resources.

-    ```text
-    ibmcloud logging migrate generate-terraform --scope account --service logdnaat
-    ```
-    {: pre}

-2. Migrate each instance by running the one of these commands:

-    * To generate Terraform scripts that you can modify, run:

-       ```text
-       ibmcloud logging migrate create-resources --scope instance --instance-crn CRNvalue --terraform
-       ```
-       {: pre}

-       After you generate the Terraform scripts, modify them as required and apply by using Terraform.

-    * To migrate an instance by applying Terraform, run:

-       ```text
-       ibmcloud logging migrate create-resources --scope instance --instance-crn CRNvalue --terraform -f
-       ```
-       {: pre}

-    * To migrate an instance directly without Terraform, run:

-       ```text
-       ibmcloud logging migrate create-resources --scope instance --instance-crn CRNvalue --api
-       ```
-       {: pre}

-3. Manually configure notification channels such as email and PagerDuty.

-    If you use the terraform option, variables are provided for you to enter information on the slack URL and the webhook header apikey.

-    {{site.data.keyword.logs_full_notm}} alerting is done by using the {{site.data.keyword.en_full_notm}} service.
-    {: note}

-4. After you migrate each of the {{site.data.keyword.at_full_notm}} instances in the account, configure {{site.data.keyword.atracker_full_notm}} by running this command.

-    ```text
-    ibmcloud logging migrate create-resources --scope atracker
-    ```
-    {: pre}

-    If {{site.data.keyword.atracker_full_notm}} is already configured, the migration tool adds an extra target in each rule where an {{site.data.keyword.at_full_notm}} target is identified.

-    If {{site.data.keyword.atracker_full_notm}} is not already configured, the tool configures the account to map your current {{site.data.keyword.at_full_notm}} routing to the new {{site.data.keyword.logs_full_notm}} instance.
-A new route is added to configure {{site.data.keyword.atracker_full_notm}} after migration to send events to an {{site.data.keyword.logs_full_notm}} instance.

-5. Validate that the new configuration is working for your requirements.

-6. After you validate that your migrated configuration is as required, remove {{site.data.keyword.at_full_notm}} from your current configuration.

-   1. Clean up your {{site.data.keyword.atracker_full_notm}} configuration.

-      1. Remove any {{site.data.keyword.at_full_notm}} targets from route rules.

-      2. Delete any {{site.data.keyword.at_full_notm}} targets.

-   2. Delete your {{site.data.keyword.at_full_notm}} instances.